Moving from DLA to PIP

 You should talk to an adviser at your nearest Citizens Advice before you ask the DfC to reconsider because there’s a small chance you’ll lose the award that you’ve been given.

 You'll still need to return your vehicle within the deadline while you're waiting for a decision.

 You can find out from Motability about returning your vehicle and the payment, known as 'transitional support'.

 If you are awarded PIP

-The PIP Centre will write to you to tell you of their decision.
+The DfC will write to you to tell you of their decision.
 The PIP notification letter will tell you whether you have been awarded PIP, and if you have, it will tell you what rate you have been awarded and for how long.
 It will give you your score for each activity.